cfragiadakis/Exploring-AirBnB-in-Athens/README.md

-# Exploring-AirBnB
+# Exploring AirBnB in Athens

-In this project, we collect data from [Inside AirBnB](https://insideairbnb.com/get-the-data/), and particularly the Athens data, to implement an exploratory data analysis of AirBnB and extract useful insights, using Python visualization libraries (Matplotlib, Seaborn, Plotly, Folium)

-More specifically, we extract insights such as:
+In this project, we conduct an exploratory data analysis (EDA) of AirBnB listings in Athens, leveraging data obtained from [Inside AirBnB](https://insideairbnb.com/get-the-data/).
+With the use of Python visualization libraries (`Matplotlib`, `Seaborn`, `Plotly`, `Folium`) we aim to extract insights about the effect of AirBnB in the city.

-* Neighbourhood Prices
-* Availability per day
-* Listings per room type
+## Objectives
+The primary objectives of our analysis include:

+* Identifying the most popular neighborhoods in Athens and exploring their average listing prices.
+* Analyze the availability of listings on a daily basis to identify booking trends.
-* Prices per day
+* Calculating the average price per day for booking an AirBnB in Athens.
-* Listings per host
+* Exploring the distribution of listings among hosts, to identify prominent hosts and discern whether listings are primarily owned by individuals or managed as part of business operations.

-Furthermore, using the [data assumptions](https://insideairbnb.com/data-assumptions/) by Inside AirBnB, we can calculate an approximation for insights such as:
+Furthermore, using the [data assumptions](https://insideairbnb.com/data-assumptions/) by Inside AirBnB, we can estimate:
-* Average Occupacy for a listing
+* The Average Occupacy of a listing per month.
-* Average Monthly Income for a listing
+* The Average Monthly Income of a listing in Athens.

+## Interactive Maps

+We utilize the folium library to create two interactive maps of AirBnB listings in Athens:

+1. The first map provides descriptive information for each listing, including neighbourhood, room type, and price.
+2. The second map visualizes listings based on their ratings and number of reviews, helping potential guests identify the best opportunities for booking in Athens.

+---

+1st Assignment for Applied Machine Learning 2024 (DMST, AUEB)

+You can find the description of the assignment [here](https://github.com/cfragiadakis/Exploring-AirBnB-in-Athens/blob/main/assignment_description.ipynb).